 * This is the Professional Version. *

-In MS, mitral valve leaflets become thickened and immobile and the mitral orifice becomes narrowed due to fusion of the commissures and the presence of shortened, thickened and matted chordae.
-The most common cause is rheumatic fever (see Rheumatic Fever), even though many patients do not recall the disorder.
+In mitral stenosis, mitral valve leaflets become thickened and immobile and the mitral orifice becomes narrowed due to fusion of the commissures and the presence of shortened, thickened and matted chordae.
+The most common cause is rheumatic fever, even though many patients do not recall the disorder.
 Very rare causes include mitral annular calcification with extension of calcification into the leaflets, causing them to stiffen and not open fully.
 Occasionally, MS is congenital.
 If the valve cannot close completely, mitral regurgitation (MR) may coexist with MS. Patients with MS due to rheumatic fever may also have lesions of the aortic or tricuspid valve or both.

-Left atrial (LA) size and pressure increase progressively to compensate for MS; pulmonary venous and capillary pressures also increase and may cause secondary pulmonary hypertension, leading to right ventricular (RV) heart failure and tricuspid and pulmonic regurgitation.
+Left atrial (LA) size and pressure increase progressively to compensate for MS; pulmonary venous and capillary pressures also increase and may cause secondary pulmonary hypertension, leading to right ventricular (RV) heart failure, tricuspid regurgitation, and pulmonic regurgitation.
 Rate of progression varies.

 LA enlargement predisposes to atrial fibrillation (AF), a risk factor for thromboembolism.
 The faster heart rate and loss of atrial contraction with onset of AF often lead to sudden worsening of symptoms.

-Less common symptoms include hemoptysis due to rupture of small pulmonary vessels and pulmonary edema, particularly during pregnancy when blood volume increases; hoarseness due to compression of the left recurrent laryngeal nerve by a dilated LA or pulmonary artery (Ortner syndrome); and symptoms of pulmonary hypertension (see Pulmonary Hypertension : Symptoms and Signs) and RV failure (see RV failure).
+Less common symptoms include hemoptysis due to rupture of small pulmonary vessels and pulmonary edema, particularly during pregnancy when blood volume increases.
+Hoarseness due to compression of the left recurrent laryngeal nerve by a dilated LA or pulmonary artery (Ortner syndrome) and symptoms of pulmonary hypertension and RV failure may also occur.